Currie Dixon: Political career

 Dixon was elected to the Yukon Legislative Assembly in the 2011 general election, in the newly created riding of Copperbelt North.
 He defeated Yukon Liberal Party leader Arthur Mitchell for the seat.

 He was sworn into the cabinet on November 5, 2011, as the Minister of Environment and Economic Development.
 He was appointed as Minister of Community Services and the Public Service Commission on January 16, 2015.
 He is the youngest cabinet minister in Yukon history and among the youngest in Canadian history.

 On June 15, 2016, Dixon announced that he would not seek a second term as MLA of Copperbelt North.

 On December 5, 2019, Dixon announced that he would run in the Yukon Party leadership election, which was to be held on May 23, 2020.
 He was elected as leader of the Yukon Party on May 23, 2020, replacing Darrell Pasloski, who resigned in November 2016, and interim leader Stacey Hassard; he defeated opponents Linda Benoit and Brad Cathers in two ballots.

 Dixon led the party into the 2021 territorial election; the party won 8 seats and the overall popular vote.
 Dixon was personally elected in the district of Copperbelt North, defeating Ted Adel.
 However, premier Sandy Silver's incumbent Liberals were sworn in with a minority government, since the NDP announced that they had entered into a formal confidence and supply agreement with the government.
 Following the election, Dixon became the Leader of the Official Opposition, as well as the critic for the executive council office, the Yukon Liquor Corporation, the Yukon Lottery Corporation, the Yukon Cannabis Corporation, early learning and child care, and the 2027 Canada Winter Games.

 Premier (2025–present)

-Dixon led his party to a majority government in the 2025 Yukon general election, and will be appointed premier at a date to be determined.
+Dixon led his party to a majority government in the 2025 Yukon general election, and was appointed premier on November 22.
 On the electoral reform plebiscite, Dixon reiterated his party's stance that changes to Yukon's electoral system should have to go through a referendum, while expressing his preference for first-past-the-post.
+As premier, Dixon also serves as the Minister of Finance and the Executive Council Office.